grcengineering/grc_engineering_lab_builder/your_grc_profile.md

 # ✏️ YOUR INFORMATION (Fill This Out With Your Details)

 > **Instructions:** Replace all the [BRACKETED] placeholders below with your actual information.
 Be as specific as possible - the more detail you provide, the better your personalized learning labs will be.
+Keep in mind you don't have to fill everything.
+Fill out what you can/makes sense to your case.
 >
 > **Privacy Note:** This information is only used to customize your learning experience.
 Don't include any confidential company data - just describe your environment structure (e.g., "Google Workspace" not "our company's Gmail passwords").